 It’s also important to note that many partners may not appreciate the offer of marketing services because their experience with brand-supported marketing has left a lot to be desired.
 Traditionally, brands offer partners marketing help in the form of collateral or content through a partner portal, but still leave it up to the partner to craft and execute the digital marketing campaign, something that small and mid-size resellers simply don’t have the time or expertise to do.

 To get more partners to appreciate the value of “marketing assistance,” you have to offer much more than access to a partner portal.
 You have to instead offer to conduct marketing on their behalf.
 The most efficient way to do that is via a through-channel marketing program.

 For most small and mid-size partners, a brand-funded through-channel marketing program provides them with something that they’ve never had: professionally-crafted marketing.
 In all likelihood, their marketing up until this point has been nonexistent or erratic simply due to time and resource constraints.
 Therefore, from the perspective of a channel partner, a through-channel marketing campaign presents a major value-add at no cost.

-Channel partners want cash, but many are also desperately seeking marketing help.
-Through-channel marketing is the best way to give these partners the help they need.
+Many channel partners are desperately seeking marketing help and through-channel marketing is the best way to give partners that help.
 You might be picking up the tab, but partners will be sure to pay you back with increased sales and, more importantly, their loyalty.